edwardakapo/COMP-4905-project/README.md

 101095403 \
 COMP 4905 honours project

 Instructions on how to run project after downloading and extracting folders

+Open project folder in VScode

 ### `First npm install`